abhishu5/abhishekkumar.org/_posts/2026-05-30-why-ai-systems-retrieve-passages-instead-of-pages.md

 A passage ranking consistently well across:

-BM25 retrieval
+* BM25 retrieval
-and

-dense vector retrieval
+* dense vector retrieval

 receives stronger combined ranking priority than passages performing strongly in only one retrieval modality.